iocafe/iocafe-doc/source/api-reference/signals/190708-static-device-information.rst

         }
     }

 This function again checks if this is device information memory block “INFO”.
-If so it adds info_callback for the memory block and enables IOC_AUTO_RECEIVE to read data instead of explicit ioc_receive() call.
 Info callback will be called when device information data has been transferred.
 This example just prints the device information (string assumed).

 ::